jundalisay/superb/content/en/research/sarkar/ideation.md

 Faculty means a special type of quality or attribute that separates one entity from other entities.

+Thinking is:
-Thinking is the subjectivization of external objectivity.
+- the subjectivization of external objectivity.
-- It is creating an external object within one’s mental plate and making it a part of one’s inner existence.
+- the creation of an external object within one’s mental plate and making it a part of one’s inner existence.

 Thinking should be done in a methodical style.

 For example, try to imagine an elephant.
 - Start from the tail